JLSteenwyk/PhyKIT/docs/change_log/index.rst

 Major changes to PhyKIT are summarized here.

-**1.2.2**:a dded function to get the subtree of the last common ancestor among a set of taxa
+**1.2.2**: added function to get the subtree of the last common ancestor among a set of taxa

 **1.2.0**: added command line interfaces for all functions so that each command can easily be executed.
 For example, 'phykit aln_len -h' can now be